 #1.
 Contingency Fees

-This is the most common payment arrangement among personal injury lawyers.
-It’s a more inclusive fee arrangement that favors clients who have limited resources.
-That is, you only pay the lawyer if you receive a settlement or award.
-If they don’t win the case, then they don’t earn.
+Contingency fee agreements are the most common payment arrangement among most personal injury attorneys.
+It's a more inclusive fee arrangement that favors clients who have limited resources.
+In a contingency fee arrangement, you only pay your personal injury lawyer if you receive a settlement or award.
+If they don't win your case, then they don't get paid a fee.

-Generally, this is a win-win arrangement for both lawyers and clients.
+Generally, a contingency fee agreement is a win-win arrangement for both lawyers and personal injury victims.
 Clients can access justice despite limited resources, as paying the attorney depends on winning the case.
 On the other hand, the pressure of losing a case motivates the lawyers to work even harder to build a strong case.

 Contingency fees are a percentage of the settlement, which is 33 1/3 percent in most cases.
 However, if the case proceeds to trial, the rate could increase due to the additional work.